GopalSaraf/Practicals/OOPL/README.md

 Identify commonalities and differences between Publication, Book and Magazine classes.
 Title, Price, Copies are common instance variables and saleCopy is common method.
-The differences are, Book class has author and orderCopies().
-Magazine Class has orderQty, Currentissue, reciveissue().
+The differences are, Book class has author and orderCopies.
+Magazine Class has orderQty, Currentissue, reciveissue.
 Write a program to find how many copies of the given books are ordered and display total sale of publication.

 <hr>